awsdocs/amazon-route53-docs/doc_source/registrar-tld-list.md

 The registrar for this TLD is our registrar associate, Gandi\.

 **\.com\.ar \(Argentina\)**
-You can no longer use Amazon Route 53 to register new \.com\.ar domains or transfer \.com\.ar domains to Amazon Route 53\.
-We'll continue to support \.com\.ar domains that are already registered with Amazon Route 53\.
+You can no longer use Route 53 to register new \.com\.ar domains or transfer \.com\.ar domains to Route 53\.
+We'll continue to support \.com\.ar domains that are already registered with Route 53\.
 **Renewal period**
 One year\.
 **Privacy protection**
 Not supported\.
-**Authorization code required for transfer to Amazon Route 53**
+**Authorization code required for transfer to Route 53**
 No
 **DNSSEC**
 Not supported\.